-Eurocode standards recognise the responsibility of regulatory authorities in each Member State and have safeguarded their right to determine values related to regulatory safety matters at national level where these continue to vary from State to State.
+Eurocode standards recognize the responsibility of regulatory authorities in each Member State and have safeguarded their right to determine values related to regulatory safety matters at national level where these continue to vary from State to State.

-Status and field of application of Eurocodes
+Status and field of application of eurocodes

-The Member States of the EU and EFTA recognise that Eurocodes serve as reference documents for the following purposes :
+The Member States of the EU and EFTA recognize that Eurocodes serve as reference documents for the following purposes:

-- as a means to prove compliance of building and civil engineering works with the essential requirements of Council Directive 89/106/EEC, particularly Essential Requirement N°1 - Mechanical resistance and stability - and Essential Requirement N°2 - Safety in case of fire ; - as a basis for specifying contracts for construction works and related engineering services ; - as a framework for drawing up harmonised technical specifications for construction products (ENs and ETAs)
+- as a means to prove compliance of building and civil engineering works with the essential requirements of Council Directive 89/106/EEC, particularly Essential Requirement N°1 Mechanical resistance and stability and Essential Requirement N°2 Safety in case of fire; - as a basis for specifying contracts for construction works and related engineering services; - as a framework for drawing up harmonized technical specifications for construction products (ENs and ETAs)

-The Eurocodes, as far as they concern the construction works themselves, have a direct relationship with the Interpretative Documents2 referred to in Article 12 of the CPD, although they are of a different nature from harmonised product standards3.
-Therefore, technical aspects arising from the Eurocodes work need to be adequately considered by CEN Technical a) give concrete form to the essential requirements by harmonising the terminology and the technical bases and indicating classes or levels for each requirement where necessary;
+The Eurocodes, as far as they concern the construction works themselves, have a direct relationship with the Interpretative Documents2 referred to in Article 12 of the CPD, although they are of a different nature from harmonized product standards3.
+Therefore, technical aspects arising from the Eurocodes work need to be adequately considered by CEN Technical Committees and/or EOTA Working Groups working on product standards with a view to achieving full compatibility of these technical specifications with the Eurocodes.